-Ocidet all that apply : Exceed HUD federal targeting requirements for families at or below 30% of AMI in public housing.
-However, given the demographics of the public housing wait list it is anticipated that new admissions at or below 30% of median area income will significantly exceed 40%. : Exceed HUD federal targeting requirements for families at or below 30% of AMI in tenant- based section 8 assistance.
-However, given the demographics of the public housing wait list it is anticipated that new admissions at or below 30% of median area income will significantly exceed 40%.
-X : Employ admissions preferences aimed at families with economic hardships X: Adopt rent policies to support and encourage work : Other: (list below)
+- \\\: Exceed HUD federal targeting requirements for families at or below 30% of AMI in public housing.
+However, given the demographics of the public housing wait list it is anticipated that new admissions at or below 30% of median area income will significantly exceed 40%. - \\\: Exceed HUD federal targeting requirements for families at or below 30% of AMI in tenant-based section 8 assistance.
+However, given the demographics of the Section 8 Tenant-Based wait list, it is anticipated that new admissions at or below 30% of median area income will significantly exceed 40%. - X: Employ admissions preferences aimed at families with economic hardships - $\underline{X}$ : Adopt rent policies to support and encourage work

+\\\: Other: (list below)